eic/epic-eic.org/index.md

 ---
-title: "The EPIC Collaboration at the Electron-Ion Collider"
+title: "The ePIC Collaboration at the Electron-Ion Collider"
 layout: base
 name: index
 ---